lunduniversity/reqeng-phd-course/2024/seminar3-notes.md

       * https://commission.europa.eu/strategy-and-policy/priorities-2019-2024/europe-fit-digital-age/excellence-and-trust-artificial-intelligence_en#documents

-* SMIRK: Take a look here and try to formulate what is special with this domain from a requirements engineering perspective: https://github.com/RI-SE/smirk/tree/main/docs
+* SMIRK: Take a look here and try to formulate what is special with this domain from a requirements engineering perspective that you are interested in: https://github.com/RI-SE/smirk/tree/main/docs